-shaneyb Posted February 14, 2011 Share Posted February 14, 2011 D2 coilovers set up for fast B road use.
-Quote Link to post Share on other sites
+shaneyb Posted February 14, 2011 Posted February 14, 2011 D2 coilovers set up for fast B road use.
+Quote

-BearFaceOfDoom Posted February 14, 2011 Share Posted February 14, 2011 are coilys easy to fit and set up yourself? ive just bought some tein from the group buy should be here this week and dont know wether to attempt myself.Im fairly confident i can fit them but have no idea how to set upOnce you've got the front wheels off there's a grand total of 6 bolts to undo on each side lol.
+BearFaceOfDoom Posted February 14, 2011 Posted February 14, 2011 are coilys easy to fit and set up yourself? ive just bought some tein from the group buy should be here this week and dont know wether to attempt myself.Im fairly confident i can fit them but have no idea how to set upOnce you've got the front wheels off there's a grand total of 6 bolts to undo on each side lol.
 The 3 on the topmount, two at the bottom of the damper and the bolt that holds the brake line to the damper.
-Undo them, drop the old strut out and put the coilover in and bolt it back up again Repeat on the otherside on the front and the rear is incredibly self explanatory from there on Quote Link to post Share on other sites
+Undo them, drop the old strut out and put the coilover in and bolt it back up again Repeat on the otherside on the front and the rear is incredibly self explanatory from there on Quote

 Recommended Posts